Central Washington Wildcats: Football

 In 2006, they moved to the North Central Conference, because the Great Northwest Athletic Conference announced it would discontinue its participation in football following the 2005 season.
 Then in 2008, the Great Northwest Athletic Conference reinstated football, and Central Washington rejoined the conference.

 The football team shared an intense rivalry with Western Washington University until Western's football team was disbanded in 2009.
 Prior to the dissolution of Western football, the teams had been competing in a game called the "Battle in Seattle" taking place at Seattle's CenturyLink Field, although historically the matchup was called the "Cascade Cup" when held at the usual university venues.
 In 2009, Central Washington University posted a perfect 11–0 record, the only Division II team to post a clean slate in the 2009 regular season.
 Central Washington then narrowly lost a playoff game to the Bearcats of Northwest Missouri State, who then won the NCAA Division II championship.
 In 2017, CWU once again posted a perfect 11–0 record.
 This earned the team the #1 seed in Super Region 4, and earning a bye week.
 However, they lost at home on Saturday November 25 to the Texas A&M–Commerce Lions in a double OT loss after a triumphant first half.
 The Lions would go on to win the NCAA Division II Championship against the West Florida Argonauts.

-The Wildcats won the Division 2 NAIA Football National Championship in 1995 with Jon Kitna at quarterback.
+The Wildcats won the NAIA Division II football national championship in 1995 with Jon Kitna at quarterback.